-Details of Prior Year Adjustments relating to these changes can be found in Note 1 in the Notes to the Financial Statements on pages 21 to 28.
+Further details of the impact of this change can be found in Note 1 in the Notes to the Financial Statements on pages 21 to 22.

 7 GENERAL FUND SUMMARY

 The General Fund encompasses expenditure relating to the day-to-day running of the Council.
 Transactions relating to Schools' delegated budgets are included within the General Fund but because Schools are entitled to retain any year-end balances for future use, the General Fund balances are analysed according to whether or not they belong to Schools.